Chris is one of the youngest IFBB pro bodybuilders on the globe.

 Although it’s hard for me to imagine that Chris would play Russian roulette with his entire career, it’s theoretically possible that he used steroids but “got lucky” (won the titles without getting drug tested).

 Also, make sure to check out Chris Bumstead's workout routine and diet plan.

 Is Chris Bumstead Natural or Does He Take Anabolic Steroids?

 Chris Bumstead’s amazingly shredded physique looks photoshopped.
 No wonder it’s hard to believe it’s a natural result of his hard work and superior genetics.

-His massive capped shoulders with popping deltoids, acne breakouts, and flushed, red skin may all be indicators of steroid abuse (but don’t have to).
-No drug screening results, either.
+His massive capped shoulders with popping deltoids, acne breakouts, and flushed, red skin may all be indicators of steroid abuse.

-But the truth is that apart from pure speculation, we have no solid evidence to prove whether Chris is on steroids, and it’s possible to achieve such physique naturally.
+But, apart from pure speculation, we have no solid evidence to prove whether Chris is on steroids, and it’s possible to achieve such physique naturally.

 Our recommended natural and legal steroids successfully helped many clients in rapid muscle growth by improving gym performance and energy levels.
 These legal body building supplements are designed to stimulate protein synthesis and thus rapid muscle growth.